zafarkhaja/jsemver/README.md

   overflow
 * `IllegalArgumentException`, depending on the method and the parameter type, is thrown if you pass a `null` reference, an empty `String`, or a negative number
+* `IllegalStateException` is thrown in situations when a certain method call is unexpected, like incrementing a pre-release version of a stable version
 * `ParseException` and its subtypes are thrown if the specified string argument can't be parsed